KygoSkyrus/mern/server/Notes.md

 - when new image is added,,refresh the list
 - when searching for products in the db donts send "s" ,,like only send speaker in query not speakers

+**_product page_** thick about converting the navbar into a small cicle hovering and on click it expands and become the navbar s

 - for signin inputs there is a layoout img in assets folder